Cart 0

 AGROFORESTRY VALUE

 'Norman Ross' Norway spruce can be used as specimen or shade trees on larger properties or farmyards.
-The dense shallow roots make it useful for soil stabilization and erosion control on moist sites.
 Its dense coniferous crown provides excellent habitat for songbirds and thermal cover for mammals.
 Excellent wood quality for lumber.